Finland - Country Commercial Guide

 Biological medicinal products are on the rise in Finland.

 The diagnostics industry is one of Finland’s key strength areas in health technology.
 Finland is the home for the Global R&D Centers of Excellence for many leading companies in the field such as the American biotechnology company Thermo Fisher Scientific.
-Finnish in vitro diagnostic companies are committed to developing innovative yet affordable solutions, also through partnerships with other high technology companies and academies.
+Finnish in vitro diagnostic companies are committed to developing innovative yet affordable solutions, also through partnerships with other high technology companies and academics.
 There are no market barriers for U.S. in vitro diagnostic companies to export to or establish in Finland, or to partner with Finnish firms, provided they follow EU regulations.

 Opportunities for U.S. companies include exporting their goods and services to Finland, as well as engaging in pilot and health testbed projects to validate new innovations for use worldwide.